aws-samples/iot-secure-tunneling-demo/docs/test-multiplex.md

 cd ~/environment/iot-secure-tunneling/
 ./bin/local-proxy/run-source-mode.sh
 ```

+Type in *secure-tunnel-demo-multiplex* and press *Enter* when prompted to enter thing name.

 ![](https://github.com/blakewell/iot-secure-tunneling-demo/blob/docs/imgs/test-multiplex/test_multiplex3.gif)

 At this point, the sourceConnectionState status should be CONNECTED as well.
 Open a new terminal windown on Cloud9 (the current one is running the local proxy in source mode) and run the following command to check it:

+Type in *secure-tunnel-demo-multiplex* and press *Enter* when prompted to enter thing name.

 ```
 cd ~/environment/iot-secure-tunneling/
 ./bin/tunnel/describe.sh
 ```

 ![](https://github.com/blakewell/iot-secure-tunneling-demo/blob/docs/imgs/test-multiplex/test_multiplex4.gif)

 The destination status was already connected, but after you ran the localproxy in source mode, the source status should also show as connected: